elnrnag/ITSG5_TS_Titanized_TA/README.md

 Install Titan, set env variables.

-Clone this repo to your computer to any folder (this will be referred from now on as "installation_dir".
+Clone this repo to your computer to any folder (this will be referred from now on as "installation_dir").
 Create the build directory and run the installer script.
 Then compile the project:
 ```
 $ cd <installation_dir>
 $ mkdir build